16 Places to Visit and Things to Do in Yogyakarta

 The entrance fee to the complex is 15,000 IDR (€0.95) per person.

-Ride a pedal car at Alun-Alun Selatan – one of the more quirky things to do in Yogyakarta
+6. Ride a pedal car at Alun-Alun Selatan – one of the more quirky things to do in Yogyakarta

 We personally couldn’t really figure out the fun factor in renting the pedal cars given the loudness of the music, but locals seemed to really enjoy the experience!
 They were very entertaining to watch!

 Jeep tours to this volcano are some of the most popular things to do in Yogyakarta, being an interesting way to access the volcano.
 It is best to negotiate a price per jeep.
 The more people in the jeep, the cheaper it is per individual.
 The jeep will also stop you at a museum commemorating the recent eruption, which provides a good insight into the devastating effect of the event.

 You will also have the opportunity to visit a bunker in which people sought shelter during the eruption.
 You can get to the museum using public transport but you need a jeep to take you to the surrounding attractions.
 A jeep tour usually costs anywhere between 300,000 IDR (€18.80) – 600,000 IDR (€37.70) per jeep depending on the package you choose.